Personal profile

 I have also published peer-reviewed articles on error in seventeenth-century science and medicine in History of Science, the material history of early modern drama in Shakespeare Survey, and the opportunities for digital humanities and textual criticism in Renaissance Drama.

 I have taught widely in English Literature.
 I was the convener for 'Shakespeare: Text and Stage' at Warwick University CLL and 'Error and Failure in Early Modern Culture' at the University of Neuchâtel, Switzerland.
 I have taught a variety of modules including 'Shakespeare and Selected Dramatists of His Time' and 'Modes of Reading' at Warwick English Department, and 'Critical Issues in Law and Management' at Warwick Business School.
-I am the Director of Studies for the doctoral project on 'Coventry Early Modern Grammar School', in collaboration with the Herbert Art Gallery and Museum (Coventry), fully funded by the Coventry University Trailblazers scheme, and I am supervising another PhD project on early modern women's writing and theories of grief.
+I am the Director of Studies for the doctoral project on 'Coventry Early Modern Grammar School', in collaboration with the Herbert Art Gallery and Museum (Coventry), fully funded by the Coventry University Trailblazers scheme, and I am supervising another PhD project on colonial legacies 1650-1800 in partnership with the Bodleian Library, Oxford University.
+I am mentor for a Leverhulme Research Fellowship on early modern transcultural encounter.

 Biography